sye8/MindGame/README.md

 The python script has been tested on Ubuntu MATE on Raspberry Pi 3 Model B

+The game is so far only tested with two ACC sensors.
+EEG testing pending

 Note that this game does not work on macOS